mkramlich/latlearn/README.md

 The act of taking a measurement (and stuffing it somewhere) has a cost.
 In compute and therefore in latency.
 Though this codebase is young (and relatively NOT optimized, so far) we DO make an attempt to write reasonably efficient code.
 So as to impose the minimum "overhead" cost from the act of measuring itself.
 On an older, low-end Apple laptop (by the standards of 2023), the author has consistently seen an overhead cost of around 76 nanoseconds.
 Per application span (per completed pair of before() and after()) being measured.
 When using LatLearn.
 We make a best faith effort to devise a reasonable number for this.
 Currently, we use the "LL.no-op" span's metrics for it.
 And it's minimum observed value, in any given run session.
 Obviously the actual overhead cost, in time, will vary by your host hardware, etc.

 Since LatLearn makes an effort to deduce it's own measurement overhead cost it goes one step further to deliver an extra feature.
 Though it is purely optional.
-If you toggle the LatLearn variable named "Should_subtract_overhead" to true then in all subsequent reports it will automatically subtract out the believed overhead cost, from all the reported latencies (to be clear: for every span's min, last, max and mean.)
+If you toggle the LatLearn variable named ```Should_subtract_overhead``` to true then in all subsequent reports it will automatically subtract out the believed overhead cost, from all the reported latencies (to be clear: for every span's min, last, max and mean.)
 It does exempt, however, ONE span and stat permutation.
 It exempts LL.no-op's "min" field value from this auto-compensation logic.
 The reason why is so we *always* let LL.no-op min's value pass through, unchanged, into the report.
 So you can better judge the impact it had, especially when automatic overhead subtraction is happening for all the other values shown.
 In your report, if LL.no-op's "last" value (or max) sometimes appears LOWER than it's "min" (thus, an apparent paradox) then that is why!

 Simplest Example:
 ```